Waku, the minimal React frameworkWaku

 npm run build -- --with-cloudflare

-npx wrangler dev # or deploy
+npx wrangler pages dev # or deploy

 PartyKit (experimental)